 - Place an order for any of our products or services.

-- Information received over the telephone we write down, or put in to our electronic systems, or via voice message.
+- Provide (Or a third-party provides) information over the telephone we write down or put into our electronic systems, or via voice message.

-- Information taken in meetings via note pads, PC’s and mobile devices.
+- Provide (Or a third-party provides) information taken in meetings via note pads, PC’s and mobile devices.

-- Information held in any CRM system we are using.
+- Provide (Or a third-party provides) information held in any CRM system we are using.